Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 Figure: Delete all items in the registry key HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\8.0\ProjectMRUList

 This is a common issue in a lot of applications; freezes are usually caused by trying to access a network resource that is not available.
-MRU processes should be executed as background threads so that they dont lock up the main UI and leave the developer waiting.
+MRU processes will be executed as background threads so that they dont lock up the main UI and leave the developer waiting.

 28. Exclude <pre> tag when performing code auto-format

 Code auto-format (Ctrl-K, Ctrl-F) is very handy for developers to product a nicely structured codes.
-Unfortunately this function also automatically formats the content of a <pre> tag where whitespace is significant and formatting should be preserved.
+Unfortunately this function also automatically formats the content of a <pre> tag where whitespace is significant and formatting will be preserved.

 Figure: Nicely formatted html code

-<pre> Try '' sample code Catch '' sample code End try </pre>
+Try '' sample code Catch '' sample code End try </pre>

 Figure: All formatting in <pre> code is destroyed